ospoco/CLA-Demo-Repo/contributing/python.org/Contributing.md

-This organization does not use a CLA.
-Instead they require that all contributions be provided under the Apache License, v2.
+This organization uses a CLA.
+They identify individual users that have signed the CLA by Github username.

-Approval to license contributions was provided by:
+All contributions are required to be under the Apache License, v2.
+Contributions are then relicensed to the Python License.

-Carolyn Lester, VP of software development, 2022-06-28
+The CLA has been saved as CLA.pdf.

-Add "Copyright DemoCorp, contributed under Apache-2.0" to the top of all files in a contribution.
+Add "Copyright DemoCorp.
+Contributed to Python" to the top of all files in a contribution.